 Its location makes it ideal for anyone flying United or any other Star Alliance airline.
 Except Air Canada.
 Air Canada passengers are going to have to walk a really long way to reach it.
 Womp womp.

 Looks can be deceiving.
 From the outside, this Centurion Lounge looks relatively tiny.
-It’s not until you step inside that you realize that it’s freaking huge.
+It’s not until you step inside that you realize that it’s freaking huge (perhaps even larger than the LAX Centurion Lounge).

 There are basically two separate wings to this lounge (connected by a walkway).
 Each wing is broken up into a handful of different rooms and lounge areas.
 Each contains its own bar and food buffet.